 The profit and loss can look intimidating at first.
 There’s a lot of information.
 But take it one step at a time, and it’s not as hard as it looks.

-Remember, it’s really just a table of columns and rows organised in a logical way.
+Remember, it’s just a logically organised table of columns and rows.

 You don’t need to look at them all at once.